xiangacadia/tutorial-ios/README.md

 ## Tutorial 6.
 Networking
 - Request data from url
-- Download file in background
 - Request and parse JSON
+- Request and parse XML

 ## Tutorial 7.
 Grand Central Dispatch and Concurrency